 Hook #3 – All Cash Offer

-The final hook was saying we could pay all cash for the house and close within 21 days if they did not list on the MLS.
+The final hook was saying we could pay all cash for the house.
+We'd also close within 21 days if they did not list on the MLS.

 Even though the market has slowed, the chance to own a panoramic ocean view property in Golden Gate Heights, San Francisco rarely comes up.
 If it does come up, the view is either a peek-a-boo view from the side, the house's layout isn't ideal, or the house is well over $3 million.
 I have looked every month for the past five years.